Stromboli

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is a kid-friendly easy dinner that is always a hit at my house, so if you’re ready to switch up pizza night you have to try this easy Stromboli.
-I think you’re going to love it.
+We love pizza night in our house and not that my family ever gets tired of it, but it can be fun to try out different recipes.
+We have started to make stromboli and just like homemade pizza is a must-make dinner in our house, this easy homemade stromboli has become one too.
+This is a kid-friendly, easy hearty dinner that is always a hit at my house, so if you’re ready to switch up pizza night you have to try this easy Stromboli.
+I know you’re going to love it!

-- Pizza dough – Make your own or buy 1 pound of premade dough at the grocery store.
+- Pizza dough – Make your own homemade pizza dough (this makes enough for two stromboli), or simply buy 1 pound of premade dough at the grocery store.
+Both will work great.

-- Butter – For the crust on the inside and the top to get it golden brown.
+- Butter – Butter makes everything better, and it this recipe you’ll use it on the crust both on the inside and the top to get it golden brown.

-- Mozzarella – Grab a block and shred it yourself for the best result.
-It gets perfectly melty.
+- Mozzarella – Grab a block and shred it yourself for the best results.
+It gets perfectly melty and oh so gooey.
+You can also use other cheeses if you want.
+Provolone cheese works great in stromboli.

-- Meat – We did a mixture of Ham, Salami and pepperoni.
+- Meat – We did a mixture of ham, salami and pepperoni but any combo will work.

 How to Make Stromboli